Growing businesses can use AI automation to cut manual work, reduce costs, and deliver the same customer experience as companies ten times their size.

 You're feeding customer data into AI tools.
 Make sure you're compliant with GDPR or CCPA.
 Use tools with proper data privacy guarantees.
 Don't paste sensitive info into public chatbots.

-The "set it and forget it" trap
+Why can't you "set it and forget it" with AI?

 AI workflows need maintenance.
 Customer behavior changes.
 Your business evolves.
 Check your automated workflows regularly to make sure they're still accurate and useful.
+For a real-world example, see how AI automation fixes marketing approval bottlenecks.

 - Multi-step agents: AI that doesn't just answer questions but completes entire tasks, like researching competitors and drafting a response.